kanow/operations/Documentation/Changelog/Index.rst

 ===============

 This version is only running on TYPO3 11.
 In that version I fixed some small bugs and switch to some new features of TYPO3 11.
-There is an upgrade wizard of operations to migrate old category relations.
+There is an :ref:`Upgrade Wizard <t3install:postupgradetasks>` of operations to migrate old category relations.
 In this version sys_category_mm table is used and the old relation table was removed.

 .. attention::